asathoor/wp-rest-api/navigation/README.md

 Only one button is active: "About Me".

-*By thine own ingenium create buttons according the your will ...*
+*By thine own ingenium create buttons according the your will ...* (Inspired by Perdurabo)

 ## Ideas for Future Development

+### Or: filter your content

 A panel like this could be relevant in a portfolio, where the content could be: